Are you thinking of visiting Italy in June?

 - Venice – The heat and crowds are too much for little ones.
 You’ll spend a lot of time in lines, even for things like vaporetti (water buses).
 See our guide to Venice With Kids for the best times to visit.

-- Milan – The heat makes wandering the city tough with kids in tow, so if you really want to go, make sure you spend some time indoors at places like the science museum and the planetarium.
+- Milan – The heat makes wandering the city tough with kids in tow, so if you really want to go, make sure you spend some time indoors at places like the science museum.

 What To Wear In Italy In June